deepakkumar98355/IRCTC-Ticket-Avaliability-Finder/README.md

 >> Note : Pupeeter needs node gyp to externally run python and C++ embedded library codes in case getting any error to that node gyp ,java envrionment variable needs to be set accordingly .

-Can be enhanced using proxy chain added node library for that already.
+Can be enhanced using proxy chain ,added node library for that already.

 ##Usage